elwayman02/mini-lr/readme.md

 ### Middleware

-To use as a connect / express middleware, tiny-lr needs query / bodyParser middlewares prior in the stack (to handle POST requests)
+To use as a connect / express middleware, mini-lr needs query / bodyParser middlewares prior in the stack (to handle POST requests)

-Any handled requests ends at the tinylr level, not found and errors are nexted to the rest of the stack.
+Any handled requests ends at the minilr level, not found and errors are nexted to the rest of the stack.

 ```js